ibm-cloud-docs/vpc/lb-adv-traffic-mgmt.md

 | Server-side connection attempt    | The maximum time window that the load balancer can use to establish TCP connection with the back-end server.
 If the connection attempt is unsuccessful, the load balancer tries the next available server, according to the load-balancing method configured. | 5 seconds   |
 | Client-side idle connection  | The maximum idle time after which the load balancer brings down the client-side connection, if the client failed to close its connection properly.| 50 seconds  |
 | Server-side idle connection | The maximum idle time (with back-end protocol configuration of TCP) after which the load balancer closes the server-side connection.
 With the back-end protocol configuration of HTTP, if the load balancer fails to receive a response to its HTTP request within the idle timeout window, it returns an error message to the end client.                                | 50 seconds |
 {: caption="Table 1.
-Application load balancer timeout values" caption-side="top"}
+Application load balancer timeout values" caption-side="bottom"}

 ## Preserving end-client IP address (HTTP/HTTPS only)
 {: #preserving-end-client-ip-address}